synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Verbosity model (for MCP and all future consumers): `interface | examples | full`.
 Default to `interface` to minimize token usage.
 - Token efficiency target (ADR benchmark): `syn-checkbox` through current full MCP response ≈ 22 KB → `interface` layer target ≈ 5 KB (~77% reduction).
 Use as acceptance benchmark for Phase 2.
 - Size budgets (ADR targets, enforced by CI guards once implemented): `interface` ≤ 6 KB, `examples` ≤ 8 KB per component.
 Tune thresholds after initial generation.
 - Future entity fields specified in ADR but not yet in schema: `shortDescription`, `llmHint`, `usageHints` — short, AI-optimized summary fields for constrained contexts.
-Decide before first npm publish.
+These are intentionally deferred from `1.0.0` and are not part of the current published contract.
 - Framework wrappers are being attached to canonical `component:*` entities instead of being modeled as separate per-framework component entities.
 - Layer asset paths are package-namespaced and shallow per entity (`components|react|vue|angular`) to avoid filename collisions across packages.
 - Migration artifacts are grouped by concern where needed (DaVinci migration is grouped under `davinci/` in layer output).